martinsumner/kv_index_tictactree/docs/DESIGN.md

 - Any rebuild process (where state is refreshed to reflect current on-disk status in the main store), must be safe to throttle without impacting exchange availability.

-- It can be generally assumed that the vnode is aware of both the before and after state of objects subject to change (to inform the AAE process), but there may be exceptional circumstances (e.g. in Riak with LWW=true on a non-2i backend), where the AAe process itself may need to determine the before state.
+- It can be generally assumed that the vnode is aware of both the before and after state of objects subject to change (to inform the AAE process), but there may be exceptional circumstances (e.g. in Riak with LWW=true on a non-2i backend), where the AAE process itself may need to determine the before state.
 It may be that this process is less efficient as it is generally assumed that a system that cares enough about data loss to run anti-entropy, will also care enough to read before a write.

+The issue of how to handle timestamped objects with automatic background expiry is important, but is not currently thought through.

 ## Actors